Sigmmma/c20/src/content/h1/tools/hek/sapien/readme.md

       <td>The game window is completely black and does not display the console when <kbd>~</kbd> (tilde) is pressed.</td>
       <td>

 Sapien, like Halo, does not support [MSAA][msaa].
 Add Sapien as a program in your graphics control panel and disable anti-aliasing for it.
+Fixed in [H1A Sapien][h1a-sapien]
       </td>
     </tr>
     <tr>